-Your list may overlap with the father of the bride so it is worth trying to share them between you.
-You may also want to mention any guests who can’t be there and thank anyone from the wedding planner to the flower arranger (although I suggest that you restrict your thanks to volunteers rather than paid professionals – including your speech writer!)
+These thank yous may overlap with the father of the bride so it is worth trying to share them.
+The groom may also want to mention any guests who can’t be there and thank anyone from the wedding planner to the flower arranger (although I suggest this is restricted to thanking volunteers rather than paid professionals)

-- The groom (for asking you to be his best man/for being a good mate)
+- The groom, for asking his to be his best man/for being a good mate

 This list is short and sweet.
-Your speech has the most room for creativity and fun and less need for thanks.
-Although your speech is to provide amusement rather than sincerity it is still worth checking with the groom to see if he wants you to take any thank you messages off his plate.
+The best man speech has the most room for creativity and fun and less need for thanks.
+Although his speech is to provide amusement rather than sincerity, the best man should see if the groom wants him to take any thank you messages off his plate.
 This can be particularly useful if there is a thank you that will tip him over the edge!